 Dr Helen Beckett Wilson

-I have worked at LJMU since 2007.
+She has worked at LJMU since 2007.
 Her interest in drugs and policy stem from her past as a Housing Support officer, working with at-risk populations and homeless people to secure tenancy, and a Hostel Worker with women leaving prison.
-My last practice role was as a Drug Worker in the Criminal Justice System, offering support to people whose drug use and offending was connected.
-Helen has undertaken Home Office research investigating young people’s drug use and service uptake.
-My PhD was about the justice implications of legal interventions for drug users who commit a crime.
-My more recent research has looked at contemporary changes in cannabis markets and her current project considers the health (in)justice of cannabis prescribing in the context of hegemonic prohibition.
+Her last practice role was as a Drug Worker in the Criminal Justice System, offering support to people whose drug use and offending was connected.
+Helen has undertaken Home Office research investigating young people’s drug use and service uptake and her PhD was about the justice implications of legal interventions for drug users who commit crime.
+Her recent research addressed contemporary changes in cannabis markets and her current project considers the health (in)justice of cannabis prescribing in the context of hegemonic prohibition.

 To find out more about our drug use and drug policy research please feel free to email the following members of the Research Group: